Formup/webhook-executor/README.md

 ### Config file

-You must have config file.
+**Config file is required.**<br>
 Config file can be located where ever you want & can be named anything but must be type of JSON.
 <br>
 <br>
-You must have "match" and "path" as same as below but you can customize match object to work with your data.
-You can have multiple matches to run different scripts. "match" is the object that will be matched to your webhook data.
+You must have **"match"** and **"path"** as same as below but you can customize match object to work with your data.
+You can have multiple matches to run different scripts. **"match"** is the object that will be matched to your webhook data.
 <br>
 <br>
-Your config syntax should look something like below.
+Your config syntax should look something like as the one below.

 ### Example of config file